xyproto/gnetlark/README.md

 Simple HTTP server that supports handlers written in Starlark.

-The functionality available in the Starlark handlers is currently very limited, but it's fast, secure and a possibility to try out the Starlark language.
+The functionality available in the Starlark handlers is currently very limited, but it's fast and secure.

+`gnetlark` offers an easy way to try out the Starlark programming language (which is very similar to Python).

 ### Installation